 Prerequisite Requirements

-You must be a registered dietitian or be eligible to take the Registration Examination for Dietitians to apply for and enroll in the Master of Science in Dietetics program.
+You must be a registered dietitian/registered dietitian nutritionist or have completed the equivalent coursework to meet the eligibility requirements of the Commission on Dietetic Registration to sit for the RD/RDN credentialing exam to apply for and enroll in the Advanced Master of Science in Dietetics program.

 Degree Requirements & Completion Time

-Degree requirements and time to completion depend on the area of emphasis you choose, and how many credits you take each semester.
-The degree program requires a minimum of 33 credits.
+Degree requirements and time to completion depend on how many credits you take each semester.
+The degree program requires a minimum of 34 credits.
 You also can choose to pursue a thesis or non-thesis degree option.
-The degree requirements are comprised of three components:
+The degree requirements are comprised of two components:

-Component 3: Application of Specialized Knowledge to Dietetic Practice (7-9 credits)
+Component 2: Application of Specialized Knowledge to Dietetic Research (7-9 credits)

-See complete degree requirements and a listing of courses in the Graduate Bulletin (PDF).
+See complete degree requirements and a listing of courses in the Academic Catalog, which can be downloaded at this link.

 Transfer Credits